openstack-infra/system-config/doc/source/third_party.rst

     * logs should include a trace of the commands used
   * OpenStack logs
   * Tempest logs (including ``testr_results.html.gz``)
+    * logs must be browsable, logs requiring download are not acceptable, use of dropbox and other non opensource hosting solutions are discouraged

 Reading the Event Stream